 Auto-Reverse If False: This will reverse the action if the conditions specified aren’t met.

 For eg. If you choose to mandate a particular field when the status is changed to Resolved, the Auto-Reverse if False checkbox will non-mandate the same field if the status NOT Resolved.

 This saves you the trouble of writing another rule, so we recommended you check this box by default for all business rules.

-Enforce System-Wide: The following business rule will be applicable to all forms and when a ticket is updated via bulk action, scenario automation and API requests.
+Enforce System-Wide: The following business rule will be applicable to all forms and when a ticket is updated via bulk action, list view edits, scenario automations and API requests.

 You can enable/disable the toggle for a particular business rule from the list view